 Autism Consultative Services

 WCISEC consultants serve children identified as having a disability within the autism spectrum.
 These consultants visit the students in their classrooms and with input from teachers, administrators, and families develop techniques to address specific concerns, which may have an adverse affect on student progress.

-Behavioral Needs Programming: Self-Contained Programs, Alternative Schools, and Behavior Intervention Consultation
+Social, Emotional, and Behavioral Needs Programming (ED): Self-Contained Programs, Alternative Schools, and Consultation for Interventions and Supports

-WCISEC provides students with moderate to severe mental and physical impairments programming to meet their needs in 10 separate classrooms within the five county regions.
-Our programs serve children 3-21 with a curriculum that focuses on pre-academics, life skills, and vocational development.
+WCISEC provides students with moderate to severe Autism, Intellectual Disabilities and/or Physical Impairments programming to meet individual needs.
+Our MD Programs serve children ages 5 – 21 with a curriculum that focuses on pre-academic, life, functional, and vocational skills.

 Physical and Occupational Therapy

 Physical/Occupational therapy services in the schools can be provided by a physical/occupational therapist or a certified occupational therapy assistant/physical therapy assistants.
 It is the goal of the PT/OT to determine whether motor problems of a student hinder their ability to perform in the educational setting.
 Occupational therapists assess fine motor skills, daily living skills, visual motor skills and sensory integrative deficits.
 Physical therapists assess gross motor skills, ambulation, mobility, and equipment needs.

 Through the use of assessment, counseling, consultation and coordination of services, School Social Workers provide unique services to students, parents, school and the community.
 A primary objective of the School Social Worker is the early identification and prevention of problems within the school setting.
 School Social Workers work with student who show signs of social, emotional, physical or environmental difficulties that interfere with their school adjustment and achievement.